scigoli/days-off-loopback/README.md

 * replacing a local DB with a Cloud DB (e.g. Cloudant)

 ### My Bluemix account
 I have activated a trial using a promotional code and it will expire in June 2017.
-Some of the links provided below may not be longer valid after that date.
+Some of the links provided below may be no longer valid after that date.

 ### Adding manifest.yml
-Manifest.yml is used by Bluemix to
+Manifest.yml is used by IBM Bluemix to understand how the application is configured.
 More details on https://docs.cloudfoundry.org/devguide/deploy-apps/manifest.html.
 This is an example of manifest.yml
 ```javascript